-Need to generate an XML sitemap for your ecommerce site and products?
-Not sure what to include?
-Then you’ve hit the right article…
+Need to generate an XML sitemap for your ecommerce site and products but you're not sure what to include?
+Keep reading.

 Why Ecommerce Sites Need XML Sitemaps